 Experience a golden age of travel, during a time when celebrities, diplomats and royalty mingled in the magnificent chandeliered ballrooms of the grand hotels of the Far East.
 From the elegant gatherings of aristocratic ladies in the upper echelons of 19th century colonial society, through the flamboyant cocktail parties of the “Roaring Twenties”, and finally to the turmoil of war and revolution in the postcolonial era that almost threatened to destroy them, these hotels have seen it all.

 For the sophisticated traveller, interested in architecture and history, staying at one of the most famous heritage hotels in Indochina is almost like stepping into a time machine, allowing you to fully immerse yourself in the spirit of a bygone age.
+To set the mood for your adventure into the past, we have selected three of the best heritage hotels, from three of the most intriguing destinations in Indochina: Myanmar, Vietnam and Laos.

 The Strand, Myanmar

 The Strand represents the very essence of what it means to be a heritage hotel.
 Founded in 1901, it was widely considered the most exclusive hotel in the British Empire.
 This grand construction has survived many decades of turmoil and was briefly used to house Japanese troops during their occupation of Burma, but fell into disrepair after independence.
-The Strand underwent extensive renovations in 1993, but still retains many original features and the building itself remains completely unchanged, with no additional wings or exterior architectural features being added.
+The Strand underwent extensive renovations in 1993, but still retains many original features and the building itself has remained completely unchanged, with no additional wings or exterior architectural features being added.
 This is the ideal hotel for travellers who want to experience an authentic heritage hotel, as it would have appeared during its glory days.

 The Strand now stands as a relic of British Burma.
 Centrally located just a short distance from the golden spires of the Shwedagon Pagoda and the fascinating Bogyoke Aung San Market, brimming with antiques, jewellery and handicraft shops, as well as an abundance of street food and colourful stalls selling exotic fruits.
 It is also highly recommended to visit the lesser-known Botataung Pagoda, just a short walk from the hotel, which is said to house the sacred hair of Guatama Buddha himself.